Theriognathus: History of discovery

 Theriognathus was first described by Sir Richard Owen in 1876 based on specimens that were discovered and donated by A.G.
 Bain from South Africa.
 The specimens (consisting of therocephalians, including Theriognathus) were described and illustrated in “Catalogue of the Fossil Reptiles of South Africa in the Collections of the British Museum,” by Owen.
 Theriognathus was considered a dicynodont at that time.
-In 1950, Von Huene described two Theriognathus skulls (whatsiids Notosollasia and Notaelurops, now synonymous with Theriognathus), from the Upper Permian Ruhuhu Basin of Tanzania.
-In 1980, most whaisiid genera were combined with Theriognathus, creating two species.
+In 1950, Von Huene described two Theriognathus skulls (whaitsiids Notosollasia and Notaelurops, now synonymous with Theriognathus), from the Upper Permian Ruhuhu Basin of Tanzania.
+In 1980, most whaitsiid genera were combined with Theriognathus, creating two species.
 Theriognathus major was the new species name that included Whaitsia major, and Theriognathus laticeps was the new species that included Notosollasia laticeps.
 Whaitsia, Alopecopsis, Notosallasia, Hyenosaurus, Moshorhynchus, Notaelurops, and Aneugomphius have been synonymized with Theriognathus.
 These genera were linked due to lack of postcanine teeth.

 Results from the analysis of a basal cynodont, Charassognathus gracilis, from the Late Permian Tropidostoma Assemblage Zone, South Africa, supported an original hypothesis of T. S. Kemp’s concept of Therocephalia being paraphyletic, placing Cynodontia as the sister taxon to Theriognathus.
 This was significant in the relationship of Theriognathus and cynodonts, as well as being the first computer assisted cladistics analysis to support the possible paraphyletic relationship of Therocephalia.
 A few authors have supported this phylogenetic hypothesis, based on the existence of an enlarged epiterygoid and a quadrate notch in the squamosal.